idontneedonetho/practice-calculator/README.md

 # practice-calculator
-Just a practice calculator I made in a night.
-I might add more functions later.
+Just a practice calculator I'm working on.
+I'm adding all the features I can without importing anything.
 * Main.py is the first attempt.
 * Side.py is my second.